openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 port's network or as ``provider:physical_network`` on the port's network.

-The virtual interface attachment mapping algorithm will be modified to the
+The virtual interface attachment mapping algorithm will be modified to the use the following set of criteria listed in order of descending priority:
-following:

-- if there is a free portgroup on one of the network's physical networks, select one
-- else if there is a free port with PXE enabled on one of the network's physical networks, select one
-- else if there is a free port with PXE disabled on one of the network's physical networks, select one
-- else if there is a free portgroup with no physical network, select one
-- else if there is a free port with PXE enabled with no physical network, select one
-- else if there is a free port with PXE disabled with no physical network, select one
-- else fail

-Essentially we are performing the same algorithm first with the restriction that the physical networks must match, and then again without that restriction, as was done previously.
+1. reject ports and portgroups with a non-null physical network that is different than all of the network's physical networks
+2. prefer ports and portgroups with a non-null physical network to ports with a null physical network
+3. prefer portgroups to ports
+4. prefer ports with PXE enabled to ports with PXE disabled

 This algorithm provides backwards compatibility for environments in which the port(s) and/or portgroup(s) associated with the ironic node do not have a ``physical_network`` property configured.

 Provisioning and Cleaning Networks
 ----------------------------------